 The technology is tried and true.
 College campuses across the country have successfully transitioned their heating and cooling systems to networked ground source heat pumps.

 HEET proposes installing this technology along street segments, which can intersect to transition our energy system beyond gas.

 The GeoGrid model is already becoming a reality.
-Eversource Gas has received permission to build the first GeoGrid in Massachusetts.
-And seven other gas utilities and 12 states are now looking into GeoGrids.
+Eversource Gas and National Grid, two of the largest utilities in Massachusetts, have received permission to build a total of five GeoGrid demonstration projects.
+Seven other gas utilities and 12 states are now looking into GeoGrids.

 This exciting electrification pathway can help us transform gas utilities off gas, preserve jobs, meet emissions targets, and bring affordable energy to our homes and buildings—without greenhouse gases.

 - Recent geothermal news